A coronavirus pandemic has serious implications for the health of the human population, and these consequences have not yet been fully assessed.

 There is evidence that the virus causes damage to the cardiovascular system.
 According to the American College of Cardiology, the presence of coronavirus in a patient’s body can precipitate cardiac complications.
-In particular, 16% of hospitalised patients developed arrhythmia, while other reports indicate cases of acute-onset heart failure, heart attack and cardiac arrest after the viral infection.
+In particular, 16% of hospitalized patients developed an arrhythmia, while other reports indicate cases of acute-onset heart failure, heart attack, and cardiac arrest after the viral infection.

-A statistical report on a group of patients hospitalised with COVID-19 found that more than 7% developed acute cardiac injury.
+A statistical report on a group of patients hospitalized with COVID-19 found that more than 7% developed an acute cardiac injury.
 In contrast, patients in the intensive care unit (ICU) had a higher risk (>20%) of having cardiac injury compared to non-ICU patients.